shiroemons/fast-ruby/README.md

 Each idiom has a corresponding code example that resides in [code](code).

-All results listed in README.md are running with Ruby 2.7.1p83 on OS X 10.15.6.
-Machine information: MacBook Pro (13-inch, 2019), 2.8 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3.
+All results listed in README.md are running with Ruby 2.7.2p137, 3.0.0p0 and 3.0.0p0 + JIT on OS X 11.1 Machine information: Mac mini (2018), 3.2 GHz 6 Core Intel Core i7, 64 GB 2667 MHz DDR4.
 Your results may vary, but you get the idea. : )

 You can checkout [the travis build](https://travis-ci.org/JuanitoFatas/fast-ruby) for these benchmark results ran against different Ruby implementations.